-Above ground pools are an affordable alternative to inground pools, but you have to install it correctly to make sure it can last you for years to come.
-One of the most important considerations is having a level surface for your swimming pool to sit on.
+Above ground pools are an affordable alternative to inground pools, but to last a long time, they need to be correctly installed.
+One of the most important things to consider is having a level surface for your swimming pool to sit on.

 Below, I’ll cover the step-by-step process to level your backyard and confidently install your above ground pool.
-Later in the article, I’ll also discuss why it’s important to level the ground underneath your swimming pool.
+I’ll also discuss why it’s important to level the ground underneath your swimming pool.
 After you read this article, make sure to read my guide on what to put under an above ground pool as well for some different base options.

 - Leveling the ground for your above ground pool will require a lot of digging, and you may need to hire a professional to tackle the job.